 A family man,

-Living with a passion for creativity,
+Living with a passion for the fine arts,

 Breaking the stereotypical lifestyle,